Duct Cleaning Quick Tips

 One of the most important things you can do to protect the air quality in your home is to ensure your air filters are clean!
 Changing your filters is best every 6-12 months.
 Have pets?
-Then you should change your filters approximately every 90 days, or with the changing of each season.
+Then you should change your filters approximately every 90 days or with the changing of each season.
 Checking them monthly is recommended as well to check for dust and dirt buildup.
-If you do see a substantial amount of dirt, you may want to replace it sooner than the recommended timeframe.
+If you do see a substantial amount of dirt, you may want to replace it sooner than the recommended time frame.

 3. Recent Renovations?

 If you have ever been around drywall, then you know two things about it: the mud seems to take forever to dry and… DUST.
-If you have done recent renovations in your home, we recommend having your ducts clean.
+If you have done recent renovations in your home, we recommend having your ducts cleaned.
 The amount of dust in the air when doing any renovations to a room involving drywall is crazy!
 At the very least, you’ll want to be sure to change your filters once the renovations are complete.

 4. Regular HVAC Maintenance